Travel Adventures of an Edmontonian

 Adventures in Europe: Berlin, Germany

-We're on our way back to Amsterdam (by train) to fly home tomorrow morning, but we had a great late afternoon and evening in Berlin yesterday.
+Diana and I are our way back to Amsterdam (by train) to fly home tomorrow morning, but we had a great late afternoon and evening in Berlin yesterday.

 Friday, 23 May 2025